lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-5. Output the timing metrics for inference adding the results for the head pose inference to the output window.
+5. The timing metrics for inference are output with the results for the head pose inference added to the output window.

 ```cpp
 if (HeadPose.enabled() || AgeGender.enabled()) {